 \subsection{Related Work}

-Building on the classical work of \citep{nemhauser1978analysis}, constrained submodular maximization problems have seen much progress recently (see for example \citep{calinescu2011maximizing,chekuri2010dependent,buchbinder2014submodular,buchbinder2016comparing}).
+Building on the classical work of \citet{nemhauser1978analysis}, constrained submodular maximization problems have seen much progress recently (see for example \citep{calinescu2011maximizing,chekuri2010dependent,buchbinder2014submodular,buchbinder2016comparing}).
 Robust submodular maximization generalizes submodular function maximization under a matroid constraint for which a $(1-\frac1e)$-approximation is known~\citep{calinescu2011maximizing} and is optimal.
-The problem has been studied for constant $k$ by \citep{chekuri2010dependent} who give a $(1-\frac1e-\epsilon)$-approximation algorithm with running time $O\left(n^{\frac{k}{\epsilon}}\right)$.
+The problem has been studied for constant $k$ by \citet{chekuri2010dependent} who give a $(1-\frac1e-\epsilon)$-approximation algorithm with running time $O\left(n^{\frac{k}{\epsilon}}\right)$.
 Closely related to our problem is the submodular cover problem where we are given a submodular function $f$, a target $b\in \RR_+$, and the goal is to find a set $S$ of minimum cardinality such that $f(S)\geq b$.
-A simple reduction shows that robust submodular maximization under a cardinality constraint reduces to the submodular cover problem~\citep{krause2008robust}. \citep{wolsey1982analysis} showed that the greedy algorithm gives an $O(\ln{\frac{n}{\epsilon}})$-approximation, where the output set $S$ satisfies $f(S)\geq (1-\epsilon)b$. \citep{krause2008robust} use this approximation to build a bi-criteria algorithm which achieves tight bounds. \citep{powers2016constrained} considers the same robust problem with matroid constraints.
+A simple reduction shows that robust submodular maximization under a cardinality constraint reduces to the submodular cover problem~\citep{krause2008robust}. \citet{wolsey1982analysis} showed that the greedy algorithm gives an $O(\ln{\frac{n}{\epsilon}})$-approximation, where the output set $S$ satisfies $f(S)\geq (1-\epsilon)b$. \citet{krause2008robust} use this approximation to build a bi-criteria algorithm for the cardinality case which achieves tight bounds.
+This approach falls short of achieving a bi-criteria approximation when the problem is defined over a matroid.
+A natural extension of their approach to matroid constraints would be to run a single algorithm $\A$ over a \emph{larger} feasibility constraint.
+However, this procedure does not provide any guarantee.
+Therefore, the main challenge is to define an appropriate notion of violation.
+In this work, we measure violation not by cardinality, as in \citep{krause2008robust}, but by the number of independent sets that are needed to cover the given set.
+Our subroutine \texttt{ext}-$\A$ picks one feasible set at a time and that is crucial to obtain provable guarantees. \citet{powers2016constrained} considers the same robust problem with matroid constraints.